Advice and information for potential applicants

 GRE Scores are no longer required for admission to the Clinical Psychology Program.

 The faculty in our program have a broad range of clinically relevant research interests.
-To find a detailed account of each faculty member’s research interests, please visit our Clinical Faculty profile pages.
-Please do not reach out to prospective labs or faculty supervisors prior to applying to the program as faculty members are unable to comment on application packages outside of the formal evaluation process.
+To find a detailed account of each faculty member’s research interests please visit our Clinical Faculty profile pages.
+Please note that faculty members are unable to comment on application packages outside of the formal evaluation process.
+Due to the number of interested applicants, potential supervisors may not respond to emails from interested applicants.

 The following table provides information about our typical applicant pool and incoming class: